tarwn/lessthandot-hugo/blogs/content/posts/2010-08-18-making-ssis-dynamic-configuration-manage.md

 **Showing Execution**

-Of course we want to make sure this is all reading from the configuration file, so let&#8217;s enter an incorrect database in the configuration file to show a failure.
+Of course we want to make sure this is all reading from the configuration file, so let's enter an incorrect database in the configuration file to show a failure.

 In your configuration file, enter a database that does not exist.